18 July, 2019

 The baseline model’s overheat plot shows the need for a well-designed cooling delivery strategy when operating a high-density data center.
 In this case, despite the over-provisioned cooling infrastructure, only 25% of the power load is being sufficiently cooled.

+Figure 3.
 Baseline model rack-level overheat plot

 The simulation results highlight many areas where the cooling strategy’s effectiveness could be altered, but the most obvious issue arises from the control system.
 Using return temperature control is dangerous in many capacity loading scenarios, and high-density loading compounds this problem.
 While some of the CRAC units are running at maximum cooling capacity, others are only running at 10%; this is due to a huge variance in return temperature that originates from asymmetrical room loading.
 As a first step, we need to ensure that the control system is not inhibiting the cooling infrastructure’s capabilities.
 The simplest way to achieve this is by switching to a supply control strategy.